 - changes in mood or disinterest in engaging in relationships or activities

 If a person is compulsively seeking and using alcohol or drug(s) despite negative consequences, such as loss of job, debt, family problems, or physical problems brought on by drug use, then they are probably addicted.
-And while people who are addicted may believe they can stop any time, most often they cannot and need professional help to quit.
+And while people who are addicted may believe they can stop at any time, most often they cannot and need professional help to quit.
 Support from friends and family can be critical in getting people into treatment and helping them to stay drug-free following treatment.